Research Projects

 Secondary supervisors: Professor Tom Jackson, Dr Line Nyhagen, Dr Cristian Tileagă.

 Catherine’s PhD, ‘Infrastructures of Male Supremacism: A Mixed-Methods Analysis of the Incel Wiki’ combined digital affordances and discursive psychology perspectives to explain how the Incel wiki functions as a rhetorical tool to inoculate misogynist Incels against criticism while simultaneously reinforcing ingroup identity and semantic control.
-She shows how pseudo-science functions as a particularly important, and previously under-researched, rhetorical strategy of extreme misogyny, and positions biological determinism as a central organising logic of male supremacism.
+She showed how pseudo-science functions as a particularly important, and previously under-researched, rhetorical strategy of extreme misogyny, and positioned biological determinism as a central organising logic of male supremacism.
 Catherine holds a First Class Honours Degree in Psychology from Trinity College Dublin, where she also worked as a research assistant in the Trinity Institute of Neuroscience.
 Her research was funded by the Online Civic Culture Centre (O3C).
-Catherine is currently a postdoctoral researcher at Dublin City University’s Anti-Bullying Centre.
+After her PhD Catherine became an Irish Research Council (IRC) Government of Ireland Postdoctoral Fellow with the Institute for Research on Genders and Sexualities (IRGS) at Dublin City University (DCU) and has published widely on addressing the challenge of male supremacist online influencers.

 Primary supervisor: Dr Line Nyhagen